RedisLabs/redislabs-docs/content/kubernetes/deployment/deployment-options.md

 ## Multiple RECs and multiple namespaces (many-to-many)

 A single Kubernetes cluster can contain multiple Redis Enterprise clusters (REC), as long as they reside in different namespaces.
-Each namespace can host only one REC.
+Each namespace can host only one REC and each operator can only manage one REC.

 You have the flexibility to create databases in separate namespaces, or in the same namespace as the REC, or combine any of the supported deployment options above.
-This configuration is ideal for running a variety of applications in the same Kubernetes cluster.
+This configuration is geared towards use cases that require multiple Redis Enterprise clusters with greater isolation or different cluster configurations.

 See [Manage databases in multiple namespaces]({{<relref "/kubernetes/re-clusters/multi-namespace.md">}}) for more information.